danielnbarbosa/nes_agent/README.md

 ### Kung Fu
 Model was trained for 600 million frames after which it can beat the game 7 times over.
 [Reward function](https://github.com/danielnbarbosa/stable-retro/blob/master/retro/data/stable/KungFu-Nes/script.lua) is pretty generic.
-The [video](https://github.com/danielnbarbosa/nes_agent/blob/main/assets/kung-fu/finished_the_game_clean.mp4) is from a slightly older model, not the best one.

 ### Double Dragon
 Model was trained for around 1.2 billion frames.
 Can get halfway through Mission 3.
 After that I gave up as the [reward function](https://github.com/danielnbarbosa/stable-retro/blob/master/retro/data/stable/DoubleDragon-Nes/script.lua) was getting ridiculously hacky.
-Here's the [video](https://github.com/danielnbarbosa/nes_agent/blob/main/assets/double-dragon/from_stage_1-1-1_to_3_1_5.mp4).

 ### Super Mario Bros

 Model was trained for 4 billion frames.
 Evaluation is done using a single model and a single reward function with 3 lives.
 It was necessary to use some hacky hand guidance in the [reward function](https://github.com/danielnbarbosa/stable-retro/blob/master/retro/data/stable/SuperMarioBros-Nes/script.lua), especially on the castle maze levels (4-4, 7-4 and 8-4).
 Definitely room for improvement here.
-Here's the [video](https://github.com/danielnbarbosa/nes_agent/blob/main/assets/super-mario-bros/1-1_to_end.mp4) showing the successful eval run.
+Watch the [video](https://www.youtube.com/watch?v=dbUaV5uOli8).